 - how many other applicants have more priority than you.

 Most councils use a points or a banding system, and give extra priority to those people who have lived in their area for a certain length of time.
 The law also says that certain groups should get priority for council housing.

 If you are homeless or about to lose your home

 If you are homeless or facing eviction, the council may have a legal responsibility to help you.
 If you are entitled to help in this way, the council must also give you extra priority on the waiting list.

-Use our emergency housing rights checker to find out more about your rights.
+Use Shelter's emergency housing rights checker to find out more about your rights

 If you are living in very poor conditions

 You may be entitled to reasonable preference if your home is: